Two Design Approaches – Will MBSE Design Prevail?

 This approach, model-based systems engineering (MBSE), is highly dynamic.
 Changes to the model can be made on an hourly basis and shared with the impacted design team.
 The system’s central single source of truth governs such changes, ensuring coordinated activities between the engineering and design departments.
 As teams move into the detailed design stage, they have the freedom to implement their designs within the defined design envelope.
 But, if the implementation violates the envelope, the integrity of the model must be considered.
 Systems engineering will consider a resolution to the violation in the context of the entire system model.
 Something as simple as a new weight allocation of several kilograms could resolve the violation.
 This approach ensures the preservation of model integrity.

-This modern approach is also highly iterative, enabling teams to run a variety of simulations and analyses to test their design and the impact of any variances outside the assigned design envelope.
+This modern MBSE design approach is also highly iterative, enabling teams to run a variety of simulations and analyses to test their design and the impact of any variances outside the assigned design envelope.
 Therefore, teams will have insight into the feasibility of their design in the context of the project’s requirements.
 Design teams apply MBSE design to every sub-system design, giving the teams confidence in their individual work while guaranteeing that the overall system performs as expected and fulfills its requirements.

 Beyond the gate

-As the system model moves through design, prototyping, and testing stages, it must pass numerous verification gates ensure model consistency.
+As the system model moves through design, prototyping, and testing stages, it must pass numerous verification gates to ensure model consistency.
 Because simulation and analysis allow teams to test and verify their designs in the virtual world, when they move to the physical domain, there are no nasty surprises.
 Simulation and analysis help uncover and resolve issues.
 The common digital thread running through the MBSE design process provides much-needed communication and visibility to design and engineering teams.
 As the design reaches physical testing and prototyping, confidence is high that each sub-system and in-turn the entire system will perform as intended.
 In other words, the consistency and collaboration of this modern approach give organizations a way to expedite their product development processes.

 - Today’s smart products are increasingly complex.
 Changes to the development process are a must in order to manage this complexity and keep projects running on time and within budget.